-(a) The staging, storage and parking of vehicles, equipment, or materials as part of a commercial enterprise shall not occur in front yards and shall be screened from view enclosure is placed at the rear of the building and is composed of like materials as found in the principal structure.
+(a) The staging, storage and parking of vehicles, equipment, or materials as part of a commercial enterprise shall not occur in front yards and shall be screened from view from all streets and surrounding properties.

+Figure 19: The above detached refuse enclosure is placed at the rear of the building and is composed of like materials as found in the principal structure.